 - 24 larger sized spears of asparagus

-- 24 slices speck (1 per asparagus spear or 1/2 if they are big enoug(use prosciutto if you can’t get speck)
+- 24 slices prosciutto 1 per asparagus spear or 1/2 if they are big enough

 - Rinse the dried mushrooms, then soak in 2 cups warm water for 1 hour.

 - Drain the dried mushrooms, retaining the water

 - Wash the other mushrooms and dice, setting aside the stems

 - Individually rinse the dried mushroom pieces to remove grit (grit can ruin a dish)

 - Any pieces of dried mushroom that appear tough or stubbornly gritty, add to the mushroom stems.
 Add the good bits to the chopped mushrooms

 - Too a large saucepan, add 1 Tbsp olive oil, 1 coarsely chopped onion, 5 cloves crushed garlic, carrot, bell pepper, mushroom stems.

 - Saute the vegetables until onion is transparent

 - Add the broth the dried mushrooms were rehydrated in, and hot water.

 - Bring to the boil, then reduce heat and simmer for an 40 minutes.

-- Prepare the asparagus, wrapping the speck around them.
-Not to much speck per spear, as it is quite salty and smoky.
+- Prepare the asparagus, wrapping the prosciutto around them.
+Not too much prosciutto per spear, as it is quite salty and smoky.

-- Strain the vege stock through fine gauze filter
+- Strain the veggie stock through fine gauze filter

 - Saute the diced mushrooms, diced onion, and diced garlic until starting to brown

-- Add 2 cups of the vege stock and the glass of wine to the mushrooms and simmer for 10 minutes
+- Add 2 cups of the veggie stock and the glass of wine to the mushrooms and simmer for 10 minutes

 - Allow to cool a little, then transfer to a suitable container and blend using a hand blender.
 (Alternatively use a tabletop blender, but pulse blend to retain some chunkiness)